gzalz/gba-dev/snake-gba/README.md

 This is a simple snake game for the Gameboy Advance.
 It was written in Rust and leans on the gba crate for GBA-specific functionality.

+## Running Pre-Compiled ROM

+A pre-compiled ROM, `snake.gba`, is available in the `rom` directory.
+You can run this ROM on your GBA emulator or hardware.

 ## Building

 `cargo build --release`